Zachary Wentz: Return to Impact/Total Nonstop Action Wrestling (2023–2026)

-Return to WWE (2024–present)
+Return to WWE (2024–2025)

 On the July 9, 2024 episode of NXT, Wentz returned to NXT with Trey Miguel to interrupt Wes Lee as Lee was about to announce that he would walk away after losing a Last Chance match for the NXT North American Championship at NXT Heatwave.
 Miguel and Wentz managed to convince Lee to stay and the trio reunited for the first time since 2020.
 In his first WWE match since 2022, The Rascalz defeated Gallus (Joe Coffey, Mark Coffey, and Wolfgang) in a six-man tag team match the following week.
 At Week 2 of NXT: The Great American Bash on August 6, Wentz and Lee failed to defeat NXT Tag Team Champions Nathan Frazer and Axiom for the NXT Tag Team Championship.
 After the match, Lee turned on Miguel and Wentz, lashing out at the latter for leaving him back in 2022 to turn heel for the first time in his career.
 Wentz returned to NXT on August 20 to attack Lee and a match between Wentz and Lee was made official for NXT No Mercy a week later.
 A day after winning the TNA X Division Championship at Emergence, he became the third TNA wrestler to walk into WWE with a TNA championship and he defeated Lee at NXT No Mercy on September 1.
 Two days later, Miguel and Wentz defeated Gallus (Mark Coffey and Wolfgang) and Hank Walker and Tank Ledger in a triple threat tag team match for a NXT Tag Team Championship match.
 However, Miguel and Wentz failed to appear for the title match after Lee had taken out Miguel offscreen.
 In reality, it was reported that Miguel had to undergo an unexpected minor surgery.
 Lee then challenged Wentz to a Street Fight match at NXT's CW premiere on October 1 where Lee won.

 On the May 6, 2025, episode of NXT, Wentz made a temporary return to NXT where he participated in a 25-man battle royal to become the #1 contender for the NXT Championship.
 During the battle royal, he reignited his feud with Lee but the both men were eventually eliminated.
 On the September 23 episode of NXT, Wentz, along with other wrestlers of the TNA roster, took part in a major storyline, where they invaded NXT and brawled with various wrestlers on the NXT roster in a build up to NXT vs. TNA Showdown.